mileeyu/cocobits/README.md

     </a>
 </p>

-Cocobits provides a CSS foundational system that empowers designers to build elegant user experiences.
-Responsive, interchangeable utility classes allow flexibility and consistency for any web application.
+Cocobits is a responsive CSS foundational system to build elegant web applications.
+Influenced by object-oriented CSS principles and functional CSS, interchangeable utility classes allow flexibility and consistency for any web application.

-Influenced by Object-Oriented CSS principles and functional CSS, Cocobits uses SASS variables and mixins and strives to meet the highest WCAG accessibility standards.
+Cocobits uses SASS variables and mixins and strives to meet the highest WCAG accessibility standards.

 ## Highlights